 - If you are a transfer applicant and have studied or are currently studying at a college or university in the United States for at least one full academic year and have a strong record of academic performance.

 The decision to waive the standard requirement is at the discretion of the Admissions Committee so it is recommended that you take the TOEFL, IELTS or PTE Academic as part of the application process if your native language is not English. [/expand]

 The amount for applicants to either the spring 2017 semester or the fall 2017 semester must total $69,942 US dollars.
 If you are a privately or personally sponsored applicant, acceptable proof may be a signed letter of support from the bank that includes the $69,942.
 The certified bank statement need not show the total amount of funds in the account.
 Rather, it must state that the account has funds to meet your first-year expenses at Syracuse University.
 It is not necessary for the bank statement to show the amount in US dollars; however, the currency does need to be clearly indicated.
 A statement of income or earnings does not constitute proof of sufficient funds.
+Although the statement addresses only the first year of funding, you will be responsible for all costs associated with attaining your degree.
 If you are a government-sponsored applicant, you must submit a certified copy of the award letter that includes the U.S. dollar amount of the award per year, the duration of the award, and a list of expenses covered by the award.
 Please refer to the Total Cost of Attendance for international students.